Departmental Affiliations

 Select Publications

-Major first/senior author publications in 2023 (all senior-author papers are first-authored by primary trainees):
+Major senior/co-senior author publications in 2025 (all first-authored by primary trainees):